Curtis-Fletcher/klipper-secondmcu-creality/README.md

 Here are details of the bug: https://github.com/raspberrypi/linux/issues/2406

-After some testing I couldn't find any way to connect the creatily board to my Klipper-running Raspberry Pi 4B via USB without itfailing, mid-print, with the following error in dmesg:
+After some testing I couldn't find any way to connect the creatily board to my Klipper-running Raspberry Pi 4B via USB without it failing, mid-print, with the following error in dmesg:

 `h341-uart ttyUSB0: usb_serial_generic_read_bulk_callback - urb stopped: -32`